ondrocks/zodiacpress/readme.txt

 8. The form to generate a birth report.
 The month and day fields will switch places according to your local date settings.

 == Changelog ==

+= 1.8.5 =
+* New - Use secure GeoNames api endpoint (https) for everyone, regardless of whether their site uses http or https, and regardless of whether they have a Premium GeoNames account or not.
+This renders the addon plugin "ZodiacPress Enhanced GeoNames" obsolete since this is now built in for everyone.

 = 1.8.4 =
 * Fix - Form was not allowing time offset of 0, for example, London timezone.